Analytics - Section

 The severity level of an alert is derived from its metric anomaly with the highest severity value.
 Only anomalies that are responsible for the raised alerts, which are of Medium and High severity, appear on the page.

-For a given alert, if a metric anomaly becomes (or a new anomaly is) more important than any previously detected anomalies, the severity of the alert is updated accordingly.
+For a given alert, if a metric anomaly becomes (or a new anomaly is) more important than any anomalies detected before, the severity of the alert is updated accordingly.

 The severity of an anomaly does not change over time, however, there can be a new anomaly (e.g., an hour later) for the same metric.
 An anomaly corresponds to one metric at one moment in time (always on an hourly basis).